MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-getrawinputbuffer.md

 ## -description

-Performs a buffered read of all of the raw input messages data found in the calling thread's message queue.
+Performs a buffered read of the raw input messages data found in the calling thread's message queue.

 ## -parameters